-FSANZ is reviewing Standard 2.9.1 – Infant Formula Products and other standards in the Code that regulate infant formula.
+FSANZ is currently reviewing Standard 2.9.1 – Infant Formula Products and other standards in the Code that regulate infant formula.

 The aim of this work is to ensure regulation of infant formula is clear and reflects the latest scientific evidence.
 We are also considering harmonising the Code with international regulations.

 In 2016, FSANZ consulted on issues relating to infant formula (for use from birth to <12 months of age).
 As a result of that consultation we expanded our review to assess infant formula for special dietary use by seeking stakeholder views on a range of issues for this product category.

 View consultation papers and submissions

 There will be additional opportunities to provide comments as the proposal progresses.

 We anticipate that follow-on formula (for use from 6 months <12 months of age) will be considered in later projects; however toddler milks (designed for children 1–3 years) will not be reviewed in these projects.

 If you wish to be placed on a mailing list for future advice about changes to Standard 2.9.1, please complete the details on this form (word 101 kb) and send to email@example.com.

 Consultation paper (2012)